 Strong organizational skills are crucial to creating and keeping deadlines, delegating tasks, and making effective schedules for their team.

 Finding creative solutions, anticipating potential roadblocks in productivity, and overcoming obstacles are typical challenges faced by project leaders.
 A good project leader possesses strong critical thinking skills that empower them to achieve success no matter the situation.

 Although primarily focused on leading their teams, there are still deadlines that project leaders must ensure are met.
-These professionals must understand the capabilities and skill levels of the team and strong time management skills to ensure all tasks are completed efficiently.
+Project management leaders must understand the capabilities and skill levels of the team and strong time management skills to ensure all tasks are completed efficiently.